 Certain directors of IVN and its subsidiaries are associated with other reporting issuers or other corporations.
 These relationships may give rise to conflicts of interest from time to time.
-For example, Robert Friedland, Peter Meredith and Markus Faber are directors of Ivanhoe Nickel & Platinum Ltd., a company that may compete with IVN for mineral resource acquisition opportunities, and Andrew Harding is an executive officer of the Rio Tinto Group, a member of which is the Company's largest shareholder.
-Mr. Harding is the individual nominated by Rio Tinto to act as a director of the Company pursuant to Rio Tinto's board representation rights under the Private Placement Agreement.
+For example, Robert Friedland, Peter Meredith and Markus Faber are directors of Ivanhoe Nickel & Platinum Ltd., a company that may compete with IVN for mineral resource acquisition opportunities; Andrew Harding is an executive officer of the Rio Tinto Group, and Kay Priestly, also an executive officer of the RioTinto Group, which is the Company's largest shareholder.
+Mr. Harding and Ms. Priestly are nominated by Rio Tinto to act as directors of the Company pursuant to Rio Tinto's board representation rights under the Private Placement Agreement.